MSzweda/how-do-i-qa/README.md

 - Postgres (9.5.14 is safe - install via Homebrew or use Postgres app)

 ## Gem dependencies
-- capybara webkit driver (you will need QT)
+- Capybara Webkit driver (you will need QT)
 [Webkit as js driver for capybara](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)

 # Database setup